aiaiaikkk/ComfyUI-Curve/README.md

    - When finished, click **Apply** in the popup window and parameters will automatically sync to the node

 2. **HSL Adjustment Real-time Preview**:
-   - Add PS HSL node to your workflow
+   - Add Photoshop HSL node to your workflow
    - Connect input image and mask (optional)
    - **Double-click the node** to open the HSL adjustment popup window
    - In the popup window, select the color channel you want to adjust (Red, Orange, Yellow, etc.)